 Most flying problems are caused by wrong pilot input, which then escalates into a cascade of unwanted and unpredicted incidents.
 We should note that the wrong inputs can lead to loss of control of the glider.
-The KOYOT 4 was designed to recover by itself in most cases.
+The KLIMBER P was designed to recover by itself in most cases.
 Do not try to over-correct it!
+Do not try to over-correct it!
 Generally speaking, the reactions of the wing, which are caused by too much input, are due to the length of time the pilot continues to overcontrol the wing.
 You have to allow the glider to re-establish normal flying speed and attitude after any type of incident.

-4.3 ACCELERATED FLIGHT
+4.3 ACELLERATED FLIGHT

-The KOYOT 4 's profile was designed for stable flight throughout its entire speed range.
+The KLIMBER P profile was designed for stable flight throughout its entire speed range.
 The speed-bar can be used in strong winds or significant sink.

 When accelerating the wing, the profile becomes more sensitive to turbulence and closer to a possible frontal collapse.
 If a loss in internal wing pressure is felt, tension on the speed-bar should be reduced to a minimum and a slight pull on the brake lines is recommended to increase the wing's incidence angle.
-Remember to re-establish the air speed after correcting the angle of attack.
+Remember to re-establish the air speed after correcting the incidence.

 It is NOT recommended to accelerate near obstacles or in very turbulent conditions.
-If necessary, constantly adjust the movements and pressure on the speed-bar whilst doing the same to the brake lines.
+Aim to achieve a balance between speed-bar and brake use.
 This balance is considered to be 'active piloting'.